leekevin111/CalorieProj/README.md

 - User incorporates this into overall calculator

 Edit : June 7th
-- More age groups for visility
+- More age groups for versitility
 - More consistency throughout the app
 - tabs instead of one view for cleaner look
 - instructions and explanation added